iamzifei/midjourney-ai-app/README.md

-# Midjourney AI APP
+# Midjourney AI APP Pro Version

-A open source web app for midjourney AI art generation.
+A web app for midjourney AI art generation, with user management, online payment, fast mode, free of setup/config, and more

 ## Keywords